Reserves in Accounting

 - Stabilize the dividend rate

 They are divided into two types & both of them are kept aside as appropriation for profits.

-- General Reserves – As the name suggests, they are created out of profits & kept aside for general purpose and financial strengthening of the company, it doesn’t have any special purpose to fulfill and can be used for any viable reason in future.
+- General Reserves – As the name suggests, they are created out of profits & kept aside for the general purpose and financial strengthening of the company, it doesn’t have any special purpose to fulfil and can be used for any viable reason in future.
 Top reasons include meeting contingencies and expansions that can’t be foreseen.